 Oxsoralen-Ultra Side Effects

-Note: This page contains side effects data for the generic drug methoxsalen.
-It is possible that some of the dosage forms included below may not apply to the brand name Oxsoralen-Ultra.
+Note: This document contains side effect information about methoxsalen.
+Some dosage forms listed on this page may not apply to the brand name Oxsoralen-Ultra.

-Applies to methoxsalen: oral capsule, oral capsule liquid filled
+Applies to methoxsalen: oral capsule liquid filled.
+Other dosage forms:

-As well as its needed effects, methoxsalen (the active ingredient contained in Oxsoralen-Ultra) may cause some unwanted effects.
+Along with its needed effects, methoxsalen (the active ingredient contained in Oxsoralen-Ultra) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

-If any of the following side effects occur while taking methoxsalen, check with your doctor immediately:
+Check with your doctor immediately if any of the following side effects occur while taking methoxsalen:

 - Blistering and peeling of skin